On Tour With Debbie Harry: Still Cool, Still Beautiful

 Blondie are on a short tour along the East Coast of America and then up to Toronto.
 They stopped at Niagara Falls, and New Jersey and, of course, New York City.
 At the Canadian border, we were stopped by officers.
 Chris and Debbie poked their white-haired heads out of their bunks at the same time to see what was going on.
 It made me giggle inside a little bit.
 It blows my mind that they are still so cool after all these years.
 Even more than that, they have continued to produce catchy hits forty-plus years later, such as “Long Time,” off their last album, Pollinator.

 When I was younger, I thought that cool was something people grew out of over time.
 In the ‘60s, my dad was a drummer of a garage rock band, called The Blue Bus, and my mother was a beautiful and stylish teen groupie.
 Then one day my dad was wearing Dockers and speaking in a Donald Duck accent to make us laugh in the car and my mother was listening to Lionel Richie on the easy-listening station.
-What the fuck happened?!
+What the hell happened?!
 Do aliens come down at age 40 and zap all the cool out of you?

 Well the UFO’s obviously couldn’t catch the members of Blondie.
 For senior citizens, they blow their millennial fans out of the water style-wise.
 Chris has the slickness and constant ease of a 1920’s jazz musician, his black shades complimenting his perfectly cut icy mop.
 Debbie reminds me of a really cool young gay man.
 If you don’t understand this reference, then you’ve never seen her wearing her oversized sweatshirt with the Nagel-esque graffiti on it, electric purple cat-eye frames, and puffy sneakers.
 At other times, she reminds me of a stealth, femme fatale in a ‘40s noir film, her stunning looks emphasized by a fire behind the eyes.
 The juxtaposition can be found in her sweet voice.
 Her song “Sound A-Sleep” off Eat To The Beat is a beautiful lullaby that I’ve always held close to my heart.
 I bet she would have been an excellent mother.
 That is one of her only regrets.
 Many women choose a career over family.
 And vice versa.
 Honestly, I would rather have Debbie Harry’s life than a brood.